-NAME OF INTERNATIONAL PROTOCOL/CONVENTION Signed/ Ratified Relevance to the Project UN Framework Convention on Climate Change Accession: 20 June 1993 Kyoto Protocol to UNFCCC Ratified: 12 th October 1999 The Project will comply with all national standards for GHG emissions in order to contribute to Uzbekistan's targets Paris Agreement to UNFCCC Signed: 19 th April 2017 Montreal Protocol on Substances that Deplete the Ozone Layer (with London, Copenhagen, Montreal amendments) Accession: 10 th June 1998 The Project will support Uzbekistan's contribution towards the protection of the ozone layer by refraining from use Vienna Convention on the Protection of Ozone Layer Accession: 18 May 1993 or ozone deplening subsidirces.
+NAME OF INTERNATIONAL PROTOCOL/CONVENTION Signed/ Ratified RELEVANCE TO THE PROJECT UN Framework Convention onAccession: 20 JuneClimate Change1993 Kyoto Protocol to UNFCCC Ratified: 12 th October 1999 The Project will comply with all national standards for GHG emissions in order to contribute to Uzbekistan's targets.
+Paris Agreement to UNFCCC Signed: 19 th April 2017 Montreal Protocol on Substances that Deplete the Ozone Layer (with London, Copenhagen, Montreal amendments) The Project will support Uzbekistan's contribution towards the protection of the ozone layer by refraining from use Vienna Convention on the Protection of Ozone Layer Accession: 18 May 1993 of ozone depleting substances.
 UN (Rio) Convention on Biological Diversity Accession: 19 th July 1995 The Project will implement mitigation and management measures to ensure the conservation and protection of terrestrial and canal ecology during the Project lifecycle.
 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Accession: 10 th July 1997 The Project staff and workers will be strictly forbidden from trading in any wild flora and fauna found in the Project site or outside the Project boundaries.
 Convention on Migratory Species of Wild Animals 1 May 1998 The project will implement mitigation and management measures to ensure conservation of terrestrial and avian migratory species where identified.
 Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal Accession: 7 th February 1996 The Project will be required to adhere to all national and international standards for hazardous waste generation and management.